cozy-creator/aptos-staking/README.md

 For decentralization, Aptos needs permissionless, shared stake pools. ...oh and operators need to get paid.

 Hence, why we created this SharedStakePool module; it is essentially a wrapper on top of StakePool.
 This module creates a StakePool, and then takes possession of its owner_cap, meaning it now has full control of the money within the StakePool.
-Whenever someone deposits, unlocks, or withdraws money, the SharedStakePool keeps track of how much each individual person is owed.
-It does this by maintaining an internal ledger of each shareholder address, rather than by granting derivative tokens.
+Whenever someone deposits, unlocks, or withdraws money, the SharedStakePool keeps track of how much each individual person is owed by maintaining an internal ledge of stakeholders, not by granting derivative tokens.

 Furthermore, it tracks rewards as they're earned, and pays an agreed-upon commission to the operator every epoch.

 ### This Module Is:

-- Trustless: aside from trusting the logical soundness of this module and the Aptos network itself, and trusting any future upgrades made to the module, you do not have to trust the operator (validator), the module authors, or anyone else you are sharing a SharedStakePool with.
+- Trustless: aside from trusting the logical soundness of this module and the Aptos network itself, and trusting any future upgrades OpenRails may make to the module, you do not have to trust the operator (validator), the module authors, or anyone else you are sharing a SharedStakePool with.
 They can never take your money.
 The worst a bad-operator can do is fail to produce blocks (hence earning you no interest).
 There are no slashing penalities yet on Aptos, but potentially in the future you could lose some of your staked money if your operator behaves maliciously and attacks the network.

 - Permissionless: anyone can deposit any amount of money within any StakePool and earn money; there is no authorization or KYC required.
 There is no way for any person or authority to exclude or censor you.
 Aside from the usual pseudonymous transaction record on the Aptos public ledger, you retain fully privacy.

-- Self-Sovereign: if the members of the SharedStakePool are unhappy with the results of their operator, they can vote to fire them and replace them with a new operator.
-There is no need for each person to manually and individually migrate their stake to a new SharedStakePool.
-Furthermore, Shareholders can vote to adjust the compensation of their operator.
+- Self-Sovereign: This program is designed with a modular governance_cap, which can be removed from the SharedStakePool's address, and placed in the custody of a governance module or with some trusted individuals.
+This allows every SharedStakePool to write its own custom governance structure.
+For example, if the members of the SharedStakePool are unhappy with the results of their operator, they can vote to fire them and replace them with a new operator.
+Furthermore, Stakeholders can vote to adjust the compensation of their operator.
+There is no need for each person to manually and individually migrate their stake to a new SharedStakePool, as in Solana.

 ### Who this module is for

-- Groups of APT holders: if you and a couple thousand of your friends are sitting on some APT bags, and you want to have your own Aptos validator, you can form your own SharedStakePool and hire an operator.
+- Groups of APT bag holders: if you and a couple thousand of your friends are sitting on some APT bags, and you want to run your own Aptos validator, you can form your own SharedStakePool and hire an operator.

 - Independent validators: if you're an operator looking to collect enough stake to join Aptos' validator set, you can form a SharedStakePool so that individuals can deposit with you.

+In both cases, you will need to meet the minimum stake requirements to join the validator set, which can be quite high.

 ### How can you trust this module?